AbhimanyuMandal/nextflow-germline-variant-pipeline/README.md

 ## Pipeline Execution

 The workflow is executed using Nextflow DSL2.

 Each module runs independently, enabling scalable, reproducible, and resumable execution.

+The screenshot below demonstrates successful execution of the complete workflow.

 <p align="center">
   <img src="assets/pipeline_execution.png" width="900">